 Climate change has come to San Diego.

-A recent study concluded that, due to climate change, by 2050 San Diego will be unable to meet its energy needs and will face severe environmental and public health crises.
-With the highest per capita greenhouse gas emissions statewide, San Diego's rapid growth means we'll have even greater problems if we do not reduce our carbon footprint.
+Countless research continues to warn us of the consequences we face as a result of rapidly rising pollution in our atmosphere.
+A local study concluded that, due to climate change, by 2050 San Diego will be unable to meet its energy needs and will face severe environmental and public health crises.
+San Diego's rapid growth means we'll have even greater problems if we do not reduce our carbon footprint today.

 The Green Energy/Green Jobs Campaign participates in state and national alliances to address climate change from an environmental justice perspective.